EEO and OFCCP Compliance for Recruiters: What to Know and Do

 Why does this matter?

-It matters because all applicants are candidates, but not all candidates are applicants.
+• All applicants are candidates, but not all candidates are applicants.
 This may seem like semantics, but understanding the legal distinction between the two is critical when it comes to what the law says you need to do.

 EEO or Equal Employment Opportunity is a principle that all employers should treat applicants and employees fairly, regardless of their race, color, religion, sex (including gender identity, sexual orientation, and pregnancy conditions), national origin, age, disability or genetic information.